fwullschleger/mcdg/README.md

-Markdown Class Diagram Generator (mcdg)
+Mermaid Class Diagram Generator (mcdg)
 ==================================================

 ## What is mcdg